 Step 1: How to Grow a Goatee

 Neat and short, long and messy, or one that emphasises a handlebar moustache: there’s certainly more than one way to wear a goatee.
-Choosing the style for you in part comes down to knowing your face shape, but mostly, it’s simply a case of personal preference.
-Pick what style feels right for you, and make sure your beard has at least a week’s growth before you start.
+Choosing the style for you in part comes down to knowing your face shape, but mostly, it’s simply a case of personal preference – pick whichever style feels right for you.

 Step 4: How to Shape a Goatee

-Time to start sculpting!
-Remove the comb and switch to the precision trimmer head, and start from the neck, using gentle, smooth strokes.
-Then move onto the cheeks.
-Remember to take it slowly, pausing every few strokes to see how the shape of the goatee is coming along.
+Remember to take it slowly, pausing after every few strokes to see how the shape of the goatee is coming along.

 Step 5: Define Your Goatee